shark764/versionsimagdigital/src/Minsal/SimagdBundle/Resources/public/bootstrap-table-master/docs/_i18n/en/documentation/column-options.md

         <td>data-width</td>
         <td>Number {Pixels or Percentage}</td>
         <td>undefined</td>
         <td>The width of column.
 If not defined, the width will auto expand to fit its contents.
-Also you can add '%' to your number and
-		the bootstrapTable will use the percentage unit, otherwise, you can add or no the 'px' to your number and then the bootstrapTable will use the pixels</td>
+Though if the table is left responsive and sized too small this 'width' might be ignored (use min/max-width via class or such then).
+Also you can add '%' to your number and the bootstrapTable will use the percentage unit, otherwise, leave as number (or add 'px') to make it use pixels.</td>
     </tr>
     <tr>
         <td>sortable</td>